SuperFlyTV/tmp-GraphicsDefinition/definition/definition/Spec.md

 Therefore, the contents of the `main` Javascript file of a Graphic MUST contain a `class` that extends from `HTMLElement`.
 Depending on the rendering capabilities (defined in the Manifest file), a Graphic is expected to implement some functions.

+To describe the functions, the Typescript interface notation is used.
+For simplicity, we omit the indication that vendor-specific fields can be included in both request and response payloads.
+For the 'action' methods (`playAction()`, `stopAction()`, `updateAction()` and `customAction()`), a Promise MUST be returned that resolves to an `ActionResult` object containing the following fields:
+* `code`: a number that corresponds to an HTTP status code (2xx indicates a successful result, 4xx and 5xx indicate an error).
+* `message`: an optional human-readable message that corresponds to the `code`.
+* `result`: an optional Graphics-specific response object.

+Similarly, for simplicity reasons, we omit these three fields in the description of the functions below.
+In [Typescript interface](#typescript-interface), the full interface is provided.

 Every Graphic MUST implement the following functions:
-* `load()`: Called by the Renderer when the Graphic has been loaded into the DOM.
+* `load: () => Promise<void>`: Called by the Renderer when the Graphic has been loaded into the DOM.
   A Promise is returned that resolves when everything is loaded by the Graphic.
-* `dispose()`: Called by the Renderer to force the Graphic to terminate/dispose/clear any loaded resources.
+* `dispose: () => Promise<void>`: Called by the Renderer to force the Graphic to terminate/dispose/clear any loaded resources.
 A Promise is returned that resolves when the Graphic completed the necessary cleanup.
+* `playAction: (payload: {delta: number, goto: number, skipAnimation: boolean}) => Promise<PlayResult>`:
+  Called by the Renderer to play a given step.
+The `skipAnimation` field indicates whether the Graphic should transition with or without animation.
+  The `delta` and `goto` fields indicate the target step, `delta` is used for relative steps, `goto` for an absolute step number.
+When the target step number is higher or equal to the `stepCount` defined in the Manifest, the Graphic MUST transition to the last step.
+The returned Promise resolves to an `ActionResult` object with an additional `currentStep` field which indicates the current step after the execution of the `play()` method.
+* `stopAction: (payload: {skipAnimation: boolean}) => Promise<ActionResult>`: Called by the Renderer to stop the Graphic from being displayed.
+This can be with or without animation, depending on the value of the `skipAnimation` field.
+The returned Promise resolves to an `ActionResult` object.
+* `updateAction: (payload) => Promise<{}>`: Called by the Renderer to update one or more fields of the internal state of the Graphic.
+The schema of the payload of this function is described in the Manifest using the `schema` field.
+The returned Promise resolves to an `ActionResult` object.
-* `invokeAction({method, payload})`: Called by the Renderer to invoke an Action on the Graphic.
+* `customAction: ({method: string, payload: any}) => Promise<ActionResult>`: Called by the Renderer to invoke a custom action on the Graphic.
   The `method` field MUST correspond to an id of an Action that is defined in the Manifest file, inside the `actions` field.
   The schema for the `payload` field is the described in the corresponding Action inside the Manifest file.
-A Promise is returned that resolves when the action is executed.
+A Promise is returned that resolves to an `ActionResult` object when the action is executed.

 Additionally, every non-real-time Graphic MUST implement the following functions:
-* `gotoTime(timestamp)`: Called to make the Graphic jump to a certain `timestamp`, expressed in milliseconds.
-A Promise is returned that resolves when the frame is rendered at the requested position.
+* `goToTime: (payload: {timestamp: number}) => Promise<ActionResult>`: Called to make the Graphic jump to a certain `timestamp`, expressed in milliseconds.
+A Promise is returned with an `ActionResult` that resolves when the frame is rendered at the requested position.
-* `setInvokeActionsSchedule(schedule[])`: Called to schedule actions to be invoked at a certain point in time.
-  When this is called, the Graphic is expected to store the scheduled actions and invoke them when the time comes.
-  A call to this replaces any previous scheduled actions.
-The `schedule` argument is a list of objects containing the fields `timestamp` (i.e. the time when to perform the action, in milliseconds) and `invokeAction` (i.e. the action to perform at that time).
-  The schema for the value of the `invokeAction` field corresponds to the schema of the argument for the `invokeAction` method.

 The default export MUST be used to export the `class` representing the Graphic.
 This type of export allows you to import the Graphic using any name.

-TODO: expected actions in case of standard graphic vs add them as explicit methods

 ## Requirements for a Renderer